Paid Time Off (PTO)

 Do I need an all-in-one system or a point solution?

 The first question when considering software for any HR need is whether your organization would benefit more from an all-in-one system or a point solution.
-An all-in-one HRIS manages the full scope of HR administration — from applicant tracking, to onboarding, to PTO and more.
+An all-in-one HRIS manages the full scope of HR administration—from applicant tracking and onboarding to PTO and more.
 A standalone, or point solution, will typically administer just one piece of this HR ecosystem.

 Why would you choose a point solution?
 If your organization has very unique or specific PTO needs, all-in-one systems may not have enough functionality.
 However, most small and mid-sized businesses find that all-in-one systems are more than robust enough to manage their PTO needs, and there are additional benefits associated with using one streamlined system across HR.